 |Sony 10-18mm f/4 OSS Alpha E-mount Wide-Angle Zoom Lens|

 It's been a while since Sony announced their new batch of E-mount lenses, but today I'm finally able to do a hands-on review of the much anticipated Sony 10-18mm super wide-angle E-mount zoom lens, compatible with the Alpha NEX cameras and NEX Camcorders.
 Now, I won't be doing this review from a scientific point of view.
 I'm a photographer and filmmaker and personally care more about how it is to work with in the field and seeing the results created with my own camera and settings, then talking about specs and lab-results.
 So if you were hoping to see some nice colour boards, diagrams, graphs and lab experiments, I'm very sorry to disappoint you!
 Luckily there are many sites out there that can show you exactly that and they can certainly be interesting to see.
-A comparison (with video) between the 10-18mm lens and the 16mm pancake lens with VCL-ECU1 ultra wide converter will be published on this site soon!
+A comparison (with video) between this 10-18mm ultra wide lens and the Sony 16mm pancake lens with VCL-ECU1 ultra wide converter will be posted soon.

 |SEL1018 in use on the Blackbird stabilizer|